codingholt/CoinGecko-CLI/README.md

 - [x] devdata

-- [ ] make it so that people can use btc as a search option.
-(I've made a coin.json file, but dont know yet how to use it to convert the given input to the id)[Maybe this is usefull](http://elasticlunr.com/) [or this tutorial](https://www.youtube.com/watch?v=Z4o7i5Zjys8)
+- [x] make it so that people can use btc as a search option. (used fuse to search through object arr)

 - [ ] implement charts. with help of [this repo](https://github.com/andrewjstone/cli-chart).\